 Android Pay is easy to set up, and also enables In-app payments.
 This means consumers don’t have to enter their details every time they make an in-app payment.

 Postpay payment options allow your customer to pay for a product or service that they purchase online later at an affiliated outlet or store.
 Due to the delay between the initial transaction and the payment, this payment method is not suitable for all online purchases.
 However it does have the benefit of offering a cash-based payment option for your online customers.

 Konbini ("convenience store" in Japanese) enables a customer to order goods and services online, and to pay for them over the counter in a convenience store.
 Konbini uses a unique reference number to identify the transaction.
-Customers use this reference to print a voucher which they then settle at the till in the store.
+Customers use this reference to print a voucher which they then settle at the store.

 Boleto Bancário is one of the most prominent payment methods in Brazil.
 The word 'boleto' means 'ticket'.
 A customer can print a payment slip and pay at ATMs, branch facilities of any Bank, Post Office, Lottery Agent and some supermarkets.
-Alternatively a customer can pay using a bank transfer from their online bank.
+Alternatively, a customer can pay using a bank transfer from their online bank.